 Huawei’s MateBook is sleek, slim, portable, and fully mobile.
 We were impressed by the style and cohesive look of the new device and its accessories.
 It’s a truly mobile 2-in-1 that will appeal to those who grew up on tablets or just don’t want to carry around a clunky laptop.
 It looks sleeker than Samsung’s TabPro S and the Surface Pro 4, but its keyboard is lacking.
 In terms of design, it’s more in line with the iPad Pro, though Windows 10 and the Intel Core M chip give it a much needed edge over Apple’s biggest tablet.

 Since it’s like the iPad Pro and everything comes separately, we imagine it’ll be a hard sell for many people.
-Huawei still isn’t as well known in the U.S. as Samsung, Microsoft, and Apple, so it would be better off having an edge on price.
+Because Huawei still isn’t as well-known in the U.S. as Samsung, Microsoft, and Apple, it would have been better off having an edge on price.
+As it is, the MateBook is expensive, particularly when you want all the accessories.

 - Sleek, slim design